 Industry Classification System: The system used by the WSCC to group similar employers in comparable industries based on the primary purpose of the operation.
 The classes and subclasses in this system represent the economic activities of the Northwest Territories and Nunavut.
-Codes are applied to employers with similar claims experience and types of operations.
+Codes are applied to employers with similar claims subclass and rate.

-Multiple Industry Classification: Allows employers engaged in more than one industrial undertaking to be assigned to more than one subclass and rate.
+Multiple Industry Allows employers engaged in more than one